shredthaGNAR/list-of-my-starred-repos/README.md

 * [Clipy/Magnet](https://github.com/Clipy/Magnet): Customize global hotkeys in macOS.
 * [soxoj/maigret](https://github.com/soxoj/maigret): 🕵️‍♂️ Collect a dossier on a person by username from thousands of sites
 * [peci1/mailing-list-filter](https://github.com/peci1/mailing-list-filter): Thunderbird mail filter search term using mailing lists (and not whole addressbooks).
-* [apparition47/MailTrackerBlocker](https://github.com/apparition47/MailTrackerBlocker): Email tracker, read receipt and spy pixel blocker plugin for Apple's default macOS Mail
+* [apparition47/MailTrackerBlocker](https://github.com/apparition47/MailTrackerBlocker): Email tracker, read receipt and spy pixel blocker plugin for macOS Mail (10.11-13.x)
 * [mangtronix/MangTouchBar](https://github.com/mangtronix/MangTouchBar): Minimalist Touch Bar setup
 * [neilsardesai/Manila](https://github.com/neilsardesai/Manila): A Finder extension for changing folder colors
 * [AbhishekKalavadiya/maper](https://github.com/AbhishekKalavadiya/maper): A location-based website using React as Frontend and NodeJs, ExpressJS as backend, and MongoDB as Database.
 On this website, I had use MapBox for the world map and React-Mapbox-gl for configuration.
 We can select the place where we had visited and added the photo URL, so the entry will be seen on the map and in the visited place area.
 We can delete or modify the changes in the Entry we had created.
 It is a responsive website with live location of a point on the map.
 The Backend is deployed on Heroku and the frontend is deployed on Netlify.